patrickdung/pelican_cdn_sri/readme.md

 This save time for the users and is secure than just using the latest version of an application and do not use SRI.

-This plugin references sevaral Pelican plugins.
+This plugin references several Pelican plugins.
 So this plugin would be in AGPLv3.

 - [Pelican Plugins](https://github.com/getpelican/pelican-plugins/)